shinich39/bsjs/README.md

 This library for generate pre-map.

-Generate v3 map, no bombs, no sliders, no burst sliders, no environments, no lighting...
+Generate v3 map, no bombs, no burst sliders, no environments, no lighting...

 Please edit map to beat saber custom map editor when after generate. (e.g. chroMapper)